bids-standard/bids-specification/src/common-principles.md

 In this example, where `sourcedata` and `derivatives` are not nested inside `rawdata`, **only the `rawdata` subdirectory** needs to be a BIDS-compliant dataset.

+!!! note

+    Note that rawdata here is an arbitrarily-chosen name.
+    BIDS specifies the contents of a dataset, not the names of directories containing datasets.

 The subdirectories of `derivatives` MAY be BIDS-compliant derivatives datasets (see [Non-compliant derivatives](#non-compliant-derivatives) for further discussion).
 This specification does not prescribe anything about the contents of `sourcedata`